lightningames/pylnbits/docs/how-to-guides.md

 ## Example Code

-### Sample code for user wallet
+### Sample code for User Wallet

-The following is sample code that uses config.yml in your current directory for calling methods from the LNURLp extension.
+The following is sample code that uses config.yml in your current directory for calling methods from the user wallet.

 This Example code runs test for the following: